 About Black Hills Ski for Light Bus Across Nebraska

-We are excited to offer an opportunity to the blind, visually impaired and physically challenged individuals to travel to the week-long Black Hills Ski for Light annual winter event in Deadwood, SD each year in January!
-This program is, of course, a lot of fun, but any participant or volunteer for the program would tell you that more than that, it is the most inspiring and motivating event offered to blind, low visioned or otherwise physically challenged individuals.
+We are excited to offer an opportunity to the blind, visually impaired and physically challenged individuals to travel to the week-long Black Hills Regional Ski for Light annual winter event in Deadwood, SD each year in January!
+This program is, of course, a lot of fun, but any participant or volunteer for the program would tell you that more than that, it is the most inspiring and motivating event offered to blind, low visional or otherwise physically challenged individuals.

 Persons with physical and vision challenges are constantly dealing with obstacles in their daily life.
 The Ski for Light program provides a break from the constant attention of dealing with blindness or mobility problems while the program also builds confidence and the wonderful feeling of independence that is often lost to the blind and physically challenged as they meet the challenges in their lives.